akjmicro/dclang/README.md

   * just about everything a usuable language will need, or at least, the means for someone to hook C-libraries into this enchilada.
-  * although it's beating or matching gforth at things like immediate floating-point operations, it's pretty slow at looping.
+  * although it's beating or matching gforth at things like immediate floating-point operations, it's slower at looping.
 I need to address that at some point.
 This will likely mean getting away from string interpretation and into compiling code fragments.
   * turtle graphics for the kids!